 It requires looking outside the organization for new opportunities, problems, trends, technologies and methods that may dramatically improve or change routines or introduce completely new products and services.

 Adaptable organizations anticipate customer problems and develop timely solutions.
-They deliberately and continually change how they do things to improve quality, raise quantities, reduce costs, and stay ahead of competitors.
+They deliberately and continually think innovatively, change how they do things to improve quality, raise quantities, reduce costs, and stay ahead of competitors.

 Organizations that build concrete strategies allowing them to confidently and capably shift the balance between adaptability and efficiency will be well-positioned to adapt to and prosper in volatile economic times, such as today’s environment.
 And while the results of emphasizing adaptability may take longer to appear than the results of an emphasis on efficiency, the long-term success of the strategy can be found by looking to Japan.
 While decision-making in many organizations in North America is driven by the next quarter’s results, Japanese organizations tend to favor long-term planning and reporting.